DataDog/documentation/content/en/agent/logs/log-transport.md

 ## Enforce a specific transport

-The default agent behavior can overwritten by enforcing a specific transport.
+The default agent behavior can be overwritten through configuration.

 {{< tabs >}}
 {{% tab "HTTP" %}}